 La Double Vie de Véronique or Podwójne życie Weroniki, as it’s called with an untranslatable pun, was released on this day, 30 years ago.
 It was the first film by Krzysztof Kieslowśki that was co-produced outside Poland.
 The success of the Decalogue had made the director an art-house superstar, so it was no surprise that French producers would be interested in him.
 The film takes place in Poland and France, where we meet Weronika and Véronique, respectively.
 They are both played by Irène Jacob, and the similarities don’t end there.
-Weronika sings, whereas Véronique teaches music.
-Both of them leave their small cities for a big one, and each of them suffers from a heart condition.
+Weronika sings whereas Véronique teaches music.
+They leave their small cities for a big one, and each suffers from a heart condition.

 The Two sides of La Double Vie de Véronique

 I’m not going to divulge more of the plot(s).
 Suffice it to say that the script is exceptionally well written, and even though the connections between the two women are numerous, the film never feels forced.
 Some of the connections are obvious, while others are subtle.
 This is a film that not only merits but amply rewards multiple viewings.
 The characters are portrayed as flawed human beings.
 There was a time during the making of the film when Kieslowski felt that Véronique was a bit too angelic.
 That was why he added the section with her lying about a sexual relationship to help a friend.
 Irène Jacob, who was fairly unknown at the time, is perfect in the two roles.